eduardomottoni/CarAuction/README.md

 - Add functional tests using Cypress
 - Implement a pipeline to deploy the API, database, and frontend
 - Implement logging with Serilog
+- Create a global error handler
+- Add a caching layer
+- Add a validation layer using FluentValidation

 ## Issues Encountered
 - Failed to create a pipeline with database migration